-(a) \$484 million and \$485 million of equity and other securities as of May 4, 2018 and February 2, 2018, respectively, are strategic investments without readily determinable fair values, which are recorded at cost, less impairment, and adjusted for observable price changes.
-The remainder are publicly-traded investments that are measured at fair value on a recurring basis.
+(a) \$610 million and \$485 million of equity and other securities as of November 2, 2018 and February 2, 2018, respectively, are private strategic investments without readily determinable fair values, which are recorded at cost, less impairment, and adjusted for observable price changes.
+For the the nine months ended November 2, 2018, the equity and other securities without readily determinable fair values increased by \$116 million due to upward adjustments for observable price changes offset by \$30 million of downward adjustments that were primarily attributable to impairments.
+The remainder of equity and other securities consists of publicly-traded investments that are measured at fair value on a recurring basis.
 See Note 3 of the Notes to the Condensed Consolidated Financial Statements for additional information on investments measured at fair value.

 The Company's investments in debt securities are classified as available-for-sale securities, which are carried at fair value.
-As of May 4, 2018, the aggregate fair value of investments held in a continuous unrealized loss position for greater than 12 months was \$1.7 billion, and the unrealized loss on these investments was \$8 million.
+As of November 2, 2018, the aggregate fair value of investments held in a continuous unrealized loss position for greater than 12 months was \$2.5 billion, and the unrealized loss on these investments was \$41 million.
 As of February 2, 2018, the aggregate fair value of investments held in a continuous unrealized loss position for greater than 12 months was \$1.9 billion, and the unrealized loss on these investments was \$25 million.

-The maturities of debt securities held as of May 4, 2018 are as follows:
+The maturities of debt securities held as of November 2, 2018 are as follows: